guedes674/F1Hub/README.md

 # F1Hub 🏎️

-A central hub for Formula 1 enthusiasts, offering driver statistics, news, ratings, and driver comparisons.
+A central hub for Formula 1 enthusiasts, offering driver statistics, news, ratings, and driver comparisons powered by AI technology.

 ## 📊 Features

 - **Driver Statistics**: Detailed and up-to-date data on each driver's performance
 - **News Feed**: Latest news from the F1 world
-- **Rating System**: Objective evaluation of each driver based on performance
+- **AI-Powered Rating System**: Sophisticated evaluation of each driver using IA to analyze critical performance metrics, considering factors beyond traditional statistics.
-- **Driver Comparison**: Tool for comparative analysis between drivers
+- **Driver Comparison**: Tool for comparative analysis between drivers with detailed attribute breakdown
+- **F1 Assistant**: Interactive chatbot powered by IA to answer all your F1 questions

 ## 🔮 In Development

 - **Race Simulator**: Realistic simulations based on historical data
-- **GP Predictions**: Forecasts for upcoming Grand Prix events using statistical analysis
+- **GP Predictions**: AI-driven forecasts for upcoming Grand Prix events using LLM to analyze historical statistics and current form.
+The user will be allowed to select any upcoming race to receive AI-generated predictions based on historical data, current form, and track-specific variables.

-## 🛠️ Technologies Used
+## 🛠️ Key Technologies

-- **Frontend**: Next.js and Tailwind CSS
+- **Frontend**: Next.js and Tailwind CSS for a responsive and modern UI
-- **Backend**: Python (data analysis and processing)
+- **Backend**: Python for sophisticated data analysis and processing
-- **Database**: SingleStore (cloud database)

 ## 🚀 Installation